lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-3. Generate names for the model IR .bin file and optional .label file based on the model name from the "-m" parameter.
+3. Names for the model IR .bin file and optional .label file are generated based on the model name from the "-m" parameter.

 ```cpp
         /** Extract model name and load it's weights **/